FayalaMohamed/FayalaMohamed/README.md

 # 💫 About Me:
-I'm a CS engineering student at INSA Lyon, France
+I'm a CS engineering student at Georgia Tech, USA and INSA Lyon, France

 ## 🌐 Socials: